 - For asynchronous online or hybrid courses: Completed one specified online assignment to be determined by the instructor.

-Not attending classes because a you have not yet received a financial aid award letter is not a valid excuse to relieve a student of these financial responsibilities.
-Financial aid recipients who stop attending school may owe a Federal Overpayment back to the programs for unearned portions of aid received.
-If you owe such an over payment, you will be notified by the Office of Financial Aid and you must repay the funds in full.
+Not attending classes because a student has not yet received a financial aid award letter is not a valid excuse to relieve a student of these financial responsibilities.
+Financial aid recipients who stop attending school may owe a Federal Overpayment back to the programs for unearned portions of financial aid received.
+If a student owes such an overpayment, he or she will be notified by the HFC Office of Financial Aid and must repay the funds in full.
 Please see the Return to Title IV (Federal) Policy for specific information.